APS Investigations and Findings

 Olympia WA 98504-2488

-You have the right to ask for an interpreter at no cost to you.
+You have the right to ask for a free interpreter.

 It must include:

-Your full name and current address and phone number.
-Update this info with OAH and APS if it changes.
-Keep proof you updated it.
+Your full name, current address, and phone number.
+Update this information with OAH and APS if it changes.
+Keep proof you sent OAH and APS an update.

 A brief explanation why you disagree with APS’ finding.